 The Symposium on Telescope Science

-The annual Symposium on Telescope Science celebrated its 31st anniversary in 2012.
+The annual Symposium on Telescope Science will celebrate its 33rd anniversary in 2014.
 The Symposium has become one of the premiere events for amateur astronomers and for building pro-am collaborations.
 Amateurs, and some professionals, make presentations covering a wide range of topics, from imaging basics, to photometry, to spectroscopy, to instrumentation, and more.
 Observing targets reach from near-Earth to the edges of the Universe.
 If you're at least a little interested in astronomical research, this is one of the events attend each year.
 The submitted papers are available in the proceedings at the time of the Symposium.

 to download previous year proceedings and/or papers (2000 through last meeting).

 The 2013 Symposium on Telescope Science was held 2013 May 21-23.
 About 100 people attended.

 Read Robert Buchheim's recap posted on the Sky and Telescope web site

 The Symposium will be held June 12-14 at the Ontario Airport Hotel, Ontario, CA. This will be a joint meeting among SAS, the AAVSO, and Center for Backyard Astrophysics (CBA).
 It's Arne Henden's last full year as Director of the AAVSO.
 Come help us celebrate his retirement.

 Submissions for abstracts are now being accepted via the on-line form only.